The Bwindi Local Wood Carvers Association is a 30-member group including people of all ages, from children to mature adults.

 History:

-The group was started by Rutaro OneSmus and Augastine Muhagyi (also known as Rasta).
+The group was started by Rutaro Onesmus.
+His teacher is Augastine Muhagyi (also known as Rasta).
 Augastine began carving gorilla statues out of wood at the age of 13 after learning the art by studying for several months with wood carvers in Congo.
 As a very small child, Rutaro enjoyed observing Augastine carving in his workshop and developed a passion for carving, too.
 After learning the art from Augastine, Rutaro and Augastine decided to collaborate and create a group for wood carvers called the Bwindi Local Wood Carvers Association.

 Types of wood we use for carving: